kkiatz/docker-file-for-django/README.md

 Update the postgres DB name, username and password on docker-compose.yml file.

-Required to create the volumes for postgres by running
+Required to create the volumes for postgresql by running command

 ```docker volume create pgdata```